salamanders/dedupmusic/README.md

 or for songs compressed at two different bitrates.

-The chromaprint is used to find audio distances, and a bit xor distance of < 8 is likely a duplicate.
+The chromaprint is used to find audio distances, and a bit xor distance of < 8 is increasingly likely to be a duplicate.

 FindDup.kt lists out likely duplicates.

+All parts use kotlin flows with coroutines to perform operations in parallel and should use all cores.

 ## TODO